Peter Paul Busuttil

-Peter Paul Busuttil (or Pietru Pawl Busuttil in Maltese) (1943-28 June 2017) was a Mayor of Hal Safi, Malta.
+Peter Paul Busuttil (or Pietru Pawl Busuttil in Maltese) (1943 – 28 June 2017) was a Maltese politician for the Nationalist Party.

+In 1986, Busuttil was accused of the murder of Raymond Caruana, a Nationalist activist after shots were fired towards the Nationalist Club of Gudja.
+It later transpired that Busuttil was framed by thugs from the ruling Malta Labour Party with the aid of corrupt police officers.

+He was the first-ever mayor of Hal Safi and served in such position for 18 years until 2012, when the Labour Party won over the council.
+Busuttil remained in the local council as a council member.

 He died on 28 June 2017 at the age of 74.

-In 1986, Busuttil was accused of the murder of Raymond Caruana, a Nationalist activist after shots were fired towards the Nationalist Club of Gudja.
-It later transpired that Busuttil was framed by the Maltese police.

-He was the first ever mayor of Safi and remained so for 18 years until recently when the other party won over the council.
-Busuttil worked in the council as a council member and helped to take care of his much-beloved home town, Safi.